-The past 12 months I have done a lot of work with the homeless and it has been truly eye opening.
-Homelessness impacts on everyone and anyone can end up homeless.
+The past, I did a lot of work around homelessness because I was a homeless single mother.
+Homelessness impacts everyone.
+Anyone can end up homeless.
 I’ve been homeless, twice.
-Both times I had my daughters and fortunately we weren’t ‘rough sleepers’.
-I slept in a friends garage from November 2009 to January 2010 and in March 2013 we slept on a friends lounge for a while after my ex husband caused more issues.
+Both times I had my daughters and fortunately, we weren’t ‘rough sleepers’.
+I slept in a friends garage from November 2009 to January 2010 and in March 2013 we slept on a friends lounge for a while after my ex-husband caused more issues.

 In 2009 I didn’t actually know I was homeless.
 I knew we were pretty close to it, but because we weren’t officially on the streets, I didn’t think we were.
 My now ex husband and I were separated.
 We couldn’t afford 2 rentals, so I moved out with my daughters to a friends garage.
 It had a room we slept in with a bed and a cot.
 My daughters were 2 years old and 9 months old.
 I had a key to the main house to use for the bathroom and I used the kitchen to cook for us.